XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Observations and data reduction

 \subsection{Optical/NIR spectroscopy}

 Following the detection of the optical afterglow reported by \cite{izzo2024a}, we carried out spectroscopic observations under the ESO program ID 110.24CF.015 (PIs: Tanvir, Malesani, Vergani) using the X-shooter spectrograph \citep{vernet2011a} mounted on the ESO Very Large Telescope (VLT) at Cerro Paranal, Chile.
 X-shooter provides simultaneous spectral coverage in the ultraviolet-blue (UVB; 300--560~nm), visible (VIS; 550--1020~nm), and near-infrared (NIR; 1020--2100~nm) arms, with resolving powers of R $\sim$ 5400, 8900, and 5600, respectively.
-The 0.9\arcsec{}JH slit with the $K$-band blocking filter was used to minimize the amount of light scattered from the $K$-band and improve the sky background in the NIR spectrum.
+The 0.9\arcsec{}JH slit with the $K$ band blocking filter was used to minimize the amount of light scattered from the $K$ band and improve the sky background in the NIR spectrum.
 The observations consisted of 4$\times$1200 s and started at 06:31:53 UT on 2024-10-02 (13.39~hours after the SVOM trigger).
 The spectra were obtained under good conditions with a seeing of 0.7\arcsec{} and an airmass of 1.3 (Fig.~\ref{fig:x-shooter}).
 The instrument was operated in nodding mode using an ABBA sequence to improve the sky subtraction, particularly in the NIR.

 Data reduction was performed in STARE mode using the standard ESO X-shooter pipeline \citep{goldoni2006a, modigliani2010a}, which includes bias and dark subtraction, flat-field correction, wavelength calibration using arc lamps, and flux calibration based on observations of standard stars taken on the same night.
 The individual reduced exposures of each arm were then combined, and the residual sky background was subtracted \citep{selsing2019a}.